-Object Description Interface The interface name to which the configuration applies.
-Transmit TLVs - When checked the switch's capabilities is included in LLDP-MED information Capabilities transmitted Transmit TLVs - Policies When checked the configured policies for the interface is included in LLDP-MED information transmitted.
-Transmit TLVs - Location When checked the configured location information for the switch is included in LLDP-MED information transmitted.
-Device Type Any LLDP-MED Device is operating as a specific type of LLDP-MED Device, which may be either a Network Connectivity Device or a specific Class of Endpoint Device, as defined below.
-A Network Connectivity Device is a LLDP-MED Device that provides access to the IEEE 802 based LAN infrastructure for LLDP-MED Endpoint Devices An LLDP-MED Network Connectivity Device is a LAN access device based on any of the following technologies : 1.
-LAN Switch/Router 2.
-IEEE 802.1 Bridge
+Object Description • Interface The interface name to which the configuration applies.
+Transmit TLVs - When checked the switch's capabilities is included in LLDP-MED information Capabilities transmitted • Transmit TLVs - When checked the configured policies for the interface is included Policies in LLDP-MED information transmitted.
+Transmit TLVs - When checked the configured location information for the switch is included Location in LLDP-MED information transmitted.
+Transmit TLVs - PoE When checked the configured PoE (Power Over Ethernet) information for the interface is included in LLDP-MED information transmitted Device Type Any LLDP-MED Device is operating as a specific type of LLDP-MED Device, which may be either a Network Connectivity Device or a specific Class of Endpoint Device, as defined below.
+A Network Connectivity Device is a LLDP-MED Device that provides access to the IEEE 802 based LAN infrastructure for LLDP-MED Endpoint Devices

+An LLDP-MED Network Connectivity Device is a LAN access device based on any of the following technologies :

+- 1. LAN Switch/Router

+- 2. IEEE 802.1 Bridge

-3. IEEE 802.3 Repeater (included for historical reasons) 4.
-IEEE 802.11 Wireless Access Point 5.
-Any device that supports the IEEE 802.1AB and MED extensions that can relay IEEE 802 frames via any method.
+- 3. IEEE 802.3 Repeater (included for historical reasons)

+- 4. IEEE 802.11 Wireless Access Point

+- 5. Any device that supports the IEEE 802.1AB and MED extensions that can relay IEEE 802 frames via any method.

 An Endpoint Device a LLDP-MED Device that sits at the network edge and provides some aspect of IP communications service, based on IEEE 802 LAN technology.

 The main difference between a Network Connectivity Device and an Endpoint Device is that only an Endpoint Device can start the LLDP-MED information exchange.

 Even though a switch always should be a Network Connectivity Device, it is possible to configure it to act as an Endpoint Device, and thereby start the LLDP-MED information exchange (In the case where two Network Connectivity Devices are connected together)